apache/www-site/content/foundation/preFAQ.md

 Please consult our [detailed information on the export control status of The Apache Software Foundation's products](/licenses/exports/).

-    If a vendor is choosing to distribute ASF software, then it is their responsibility to get whatever licenses or other blessings are needed for their application.
-You are advised to consult your own IP/export attorney for further advice.
+    If a vendor is choosing to distribute ASF software, it is their responsibility to get whatever licenses or other blessings they need for their application.
+Consult your own IP/export attorney for further advice.

 1. <a name="purchase"> **You have questions about purchasing Apache